qdzlug/oxide-slurm/README.md

 ## Contact

-For questions or feedback, please contact [Your Name or Email].
+For questions or feedback, please contact jay@jayschmidt.us.